After delay, Israel allows vaccines into Hamas-run Gaza

 Israel has launched one of the world’s most successful vaccination programs, inoculating more than a third of its population of 9.3 million since December.

 Rights groups say it has an obligation as an occupying power to share its vaccines with the Palestinians.
+Israel captured the West Bank in the 1967 war, and the Palestinians want it to form the main part of their future state.

 Israel denies having such an obligation and says its priority is its own citizens.
 The Palestinian Authority has not publicly requested vaccines from Israel and says it has secured its own supply through the World Health Organization and agreements with drug makers.

 Still, Israel provided 2,000 doses of the Moderna vaccine to the PA earlier this month, allowing it to begin vaccinating medical workers, and the PA says it independently acquired 10,000 doses of the Sputnik V vaccine.
 The PA administers parts of the Israeli-occupied West Bank and coordinates with Israel on security and other matters.